Active Digital Preservation

 Here is a list of ten things any business needs to consider before embarking on a digital journey:

-In the next five years, a digital wave will sweep through business.
+In the next five years, a digital wave will sweep through businesses.
 This will present both opportunities and risks.
-But if you can get it right as an organisation, then the prize can be a combination of slashing costs and increasing revenue whilst embracing change – or facing a so-called Blockbuster moment, where they’ll be left behind and, in some cases, cease to exist.
+But if you can get it right as an organisation, then the prize can be a combination of slashing costs and increasing revenue.
+The alternative is to risk The Blockbuster Effect, being left behind and, in some cases, ceasing to exist.

-If, as a business, you don’t have a firm grasp of what information you have, its status and possible associated value or risk, then in a GDPR age, you’re playing a dangerous game of Russian Roulette.
+If you don’t have a firm grasp on what information you hold, including its status and possible associated value or risk, then in a GDPR age, you’re playing a dangerous game of Russian Roulette.

 Determining what should be kept and why, where and how it is stored – and who is responsible – is vital to future-proofing the information flow across your business.